martinpihrt/OSPy-plugins/plugins/venetian_blind/README.md

 Tested in Python 3+

 The plug-in includes a `plugin.json` manifest and reports its worker, configured and reachable blinds, latest status update, command and errors through the OSPy system health interface.
+Mobile API v1 exposes one native status card for every configured blind, including its current state, position, connection and Shelly profile.
+It also declares bounded open, stop, close and tilt actions for clients that support per-card manual controls.

 This plugin can be used to control blinds and shutters through an API and a hardware module such as a Shelly relay.
 The blind motor is connected to a Shelly relay or a similar device with separate outputs for the up and down directions.
 The relay supports control through its local REST or RPC API and can also measure consumption.

 Plugin setup
 -----------

 Blinds are managed individually through Add blind, Edit and confirmed Delete actions, with a saved card or list view.

-Existing count-based settings retain labels, commands, status URLs and the labels for positions 0 and 100 percent.
-A complete standard Shelly Gen1 roller URL set is recognized automatically and restored as the Shelly Gen1 profile with its host; nonstandard commands remain in the Custom REST profile without modification.
+The complete structured blind list is stored directly in OSPy `PluginOptions`; the plug-in does not create a separate configuration JSON file.
+The selected Gen1/Gen2/Custom profile, host, labels and all four tilt percentages, labels and custom URLs therefore remain persistent after a restart, update or live plug-in replacement.
+The only plug-in-owned JSON file is the optional operating log.

 Boolean settings use the same accessible red and green sliding switches as other OSPy plug-ins without changing the saved option names or their compatibility with existing configurations.